reflectoring/reflectoring.github.io/_posts/2021-07-31-complete-guide-to-csrf.md

 ---
-title: "Complete Guide to CSRF"
+title: "Complete Guide to CSRF/XSRF (Cross-Site Request Forgery)"
 categories: [craft]
-date: 2021-06-14 06:00:00 +1000
+date: 2021-07-31 06:00:00 +1000
-modified: 2021-06-13 06:00:00 +1000
+modified: 2021-07-31 06:00:00 +1000
 author: pratikdas
-excerpt: "In this article, we will understand a type of website attack called Cross Site Request Forgery (CSRF).
+excerpt: "In this article, we will understand a type of website attack called Cross-Site Request Forgery (CSRF).
 We will look at the kind of websites which usually fall victim to CSRF attacks, how an attacker crafts a CSRF attack, and some techniques to mitigate the risk of being compromised with a CSRF attack"
 image:
-  auto: 0074-stack
+  auto: 0106-hacker
 ---

-Protecting a web application against various security threats and attacks is vital for the health and security of a website.
-Cross Site Request Forgery (CSRF) is a type of such attack on websites.
+Protecting a web application against various security threats and attacks is vital for the health and reputation of any web application.
+Cross-Site Request Forgery (CSRF or XSRF) is a type of attack on websites.

 **With a successful CSRF attack, an attacker can mislead an authenticated user in a website to perform actions with inputs set by the attacker.**

 This can have serious consequences like the loss of user confidence in the website and even fraud or theft of financial resources if the website under attack belongs to any financial realm.

 In this article, we will understand:
-- What constitutes a Cross Site Request Forgery (CSRF) attack
+- What constitutes a Cross-Site Request Forgery (CSRF) attack
 - How attackers craft a CSRF attack
 - What makes websites vulnerable to a CSRF attack
 - What are some methods to secure websites from CSRF attack